IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :linenos:

 Constructor should contain also a check if the widget is being run in a desktop environment.
-As this is a widget which deals with GUI and visualization this is mandatory.
+This is mandatory as this is a widget which deals with GUI and visualization.
 The code should not be run from a "terminal-only" environment (for example ``ssh user@host`` etc.).

-In this case we define a **checkDisplay()** function:
+In this case we define a function named :guilabel:`checkDisplay()`:

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python